jamesccupps/jamesccupps.github.io/PROTOCOL.md

 1. Acquire three identifiers: target IP, BLN name, and a scanner name.
 2. Open a TCP connection to the target's listening port (typically 5033).
 3. Perform a dialect-detecting handshake (§9 + §11).
+   - ⚠ **The handshake body MUST include the full 16-byte trailer** described in §9.2 (separator + flags + reserved + 4-byte BE Unix timestamp + 2-byte session-id + trailing null).
+A truncated trailer is one of the two most common reasons for a silent handshake failure; the other is a generic slot 4 on a strict-peer-list site (§9.3).
+   - ⚠ **Slot 4 (source identity) should default to `<SITE>DCC-SVR|5034`** — the canonical Desigo CC supervisor form.
+Generic identifiers (`MYSCAN|5034`) work on permissive sites but are silently dropped on strict ones (§9.10).
 4. Issue a read or enumerate operation.
 5. Parse the response, handling both success (`0x01`) and error (`0x05`) directions.
 6. Close the connection.